qingkaishi/canary/bench/README.md

 web applications by alleviating database load.

-It is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering
+It is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.

+* transmission

+TRANSMISSION is a fast, easy and free BitTorrent client.

 TODO